Psuedomonas/MonsterDome-Console/README.md

 * add partial interface for save/load pen
 * Add full interface... (like the unstable tk version)

-This version appears to work- calling it stable
+This version works appears to work- calling it stable